tensorflow/minigo/RESULTS.md

 with the value closest to white's goal (-1) would mean search would prefer to choose any unvisited leaf (i.e., leaves still with their initialized value of 0).
-This would result in search visiting all legal moves before returning to the 'reasonable' variaitions.
+This would result in search visiting all legal moves before returning to the 'reasonable' variations.
 The net result would mean a huge spread of explored moves for the losing side, and a very diluted search.

 Conversely, if it were black to play, search would prefer to only pick visited leaves, as unvisited leaves would have a value of 0, while any reasonable first move would have a value presumably close to 0.2, which is closer to black's goal (+1).
 The result here is that search would basically only explore a single move for the winning side.

 The results would be policy examples that are very flat or diffuse for the side that loses more, and very sharp for the side that wins more.

 We had run all of our previous versions assuming that instead of Q=0, we should initialize leaves to the Q of their parent, aka 'Q=parent'.
+This seems
-This seems reasonable:  both sides would look for moves that represented improvements from a given position, and the UCB algorithm could widen or narrow the search as needed.
+reasonable: both sides would look for moves that represented improvements from a given position, and the UCB algorithm could widen or narrow the search as needed.

 But what if we were wrong?
 What if exhaustively checking all moves for the losing side and essentially one-hot focusing on the moves for the winning side